-Cuvier's beaked whale FM pulses were detected at sites AB and QN.
+Cuvier's beaked whale FM pulses were detected only at site CB.

-- Cuvier's beaked whale FM pulses were most common at site AB during early summer, with no detections occurring July to September (Figure 34). - There was only one encounter of Cuvier's beaked whale FM pulses at site QN, on August 2, 2015 (Figure 34). - There were no Cuvier's beaked whale FM pulse detections at site CB or in 2017 at site QN. - There was no discernable diel pattern for Cuvier's beaked whale detections (Figure 35). - These results were consistent with previous monitoring periods for site QN (Debich et al., 2014; Rice et al., 2015).
-This was the first deployment at site AB but detections there were higher than has been seen at other sites during previous summer monitoring periods (Debich et al., 2013; Debich et al., 2014; Rice et al., 2015).
+- Cuvier's beaked whale FM pulses were only detected on December 4, 2017 at site CB (Figure 34). - There was no discernable diel pattern for Cuvier's beaked whale detections due to the low number of detections (Figure 35). - These results are consistent with previous monitoring periods (Baumann-Pickering et al., 2012; Debich et al., 2013; Debich et al., 2014).